-Upon a non-employee director ceasing to be a director of the Company, or any of its affiliates, as a result of death, retirement or otherwise, all DSUs held by such non-employee director shall be settled within ten days of the director's redemption date, which is defined as (i) the date elected by the non-employee director but in no event earlier than the date the director ceases to be a director of the Company or any of its affiliates and no later than December 15 of the year following the year in which a non-employee director ceases to be a director or (ii) in the case of non-employee directors subject to the United States Internal Revenue Code of 1986, the 30th day from their "Separation from Service," as defined in the A&R LTIP.
+Upon a non-employee director ceasing to be a director of the Company, or any of its affiliates, as a result of death, retirement or otherwise, all DSUs held by such non-employee director shall be settled within ten days of the director's redemption date.
+For directors other than those subject to the United States Internal Revenue Code of 1986, the redemption date is the date elected by the director, subject to certain timing limits set out in the Third A&R LTIP, and, where no valid election is made, December 15 of the year following the year in which the director ceases to be a director or the Company or its affiliates.
+In the case of non-employee directors subject to the United States Internal Revenue Code of 1986, the redemption date is the 30th day from their "Separation from Service," as defined in the Third A&R LTIP.
 If the Company elects to settle a DSU in cash, the non-employee director shall receive a cash payment equal to the number of DSUs multiplied by the fair market value of a Common Share on the redemption date.